leebyron/til/entries/leap.md

 but I still found it very curious to use and gave me confidence that this could be an easily learned and very fun to use digital world to live in.

-There are surprisingly few modern tools that reference back to Jump and the Canon Cat.
+There are surprisingly almost no modern tools that reference back to Leap and the Canon Cat.
 One notable one is the [Left] text editor by 100 Rabbits, which very recently
 [added Leap](https://twitter.com/hundredrabbits/status/1466832328462790656?s=21).

 Here are some resources with a lot more content, digitized instruction manuals,